IV/ Reconfiguration of the Field of Knowledge

 Thus, we ask: does the concept of beauty truly have a coherent meaning that cannot be reduced to other concepts?

 The concepts of the agreeable and of value seem most closely related to beauty.
-'Agreeable' appears synonymous with beauty, as finding a work beautiful involves feeling pleasure in seeing or hearing it, which makes it agreeable to the senses.
+'Agreeable' appears synonymous with beauty, as finding a work beautiful involves feeling pleasure in seeing or hearing it, which renders it agreeable to the senses.

-Similarly, 'value' seems synonymous with beauty, as calling a painting beautiful implies it holds great aesthetic value.
+Similarly, 'value' seems synonymous with beauty, as calling a painting beautiful implies that it holds great aesthetic value.

 Yet beauty seems to differ from the agreeable.
 For example, eating an apple is agreeable, but seeing it in a still life is not—it is simply beautiful.
 In this sense, the pleasure we experience in viewing the apple is entirely different from the pleasure of eating it.
-The pleasure of the aesthete is distinct from that of the gastronome, requiring us to distinguish between these two forms of pleasure: the agreeable and the beautiful.
+The pleasure of the aesthete is distinct from that of the gastronome, which compels us to distinguish between these two forms of pleasure: the agreeable and the beautiful.

-Beauty, therefore, seems to have a distinct and consistent meaning, separate from related concepts, suggesting that aesthetic pleasure must be fundamentally different from both axiological and physiological pleasure—with 'aesthetic' understood here in its later, post-1750 sense rather than the ancient 'aisthesis'.
+Beauty, therefore, seems to have a distinct and coherent meaning, separate from related concepts, suggesting that aesthetic pleasure must be fundamentally different from both axiological and physiological pleasure—with 'aesthetic' understood here in its later, post-1750 sense rather than the ancient 'aisthesis'.

 However, this preliminary reflection should not be taken as definitive, and we must re-examine: does beauty truly have a meaning that is distinct from the concepts of value and the agreeable?